Create a text block

 Control + Von Windows) to paste your text.

-When you’re done writing your masterpiece, click anywhere on the slide or hit
+When you’re done writing, click anywhere on the slide or hit

 To create a text link, highlight the appropriate text, and select the link button from the inline editor.
 Enter a URL, press